 TGbe editor: Please insert the paragraph below after the paragraph (When included in an individually addressed TWT Setup frame …):

+(#12751)An R-TWT scheduling AP should set the Trigger field to 1 in the Restricted TWT Parameter Set field(s) it transmits.

 When included in an individually addressed TWT Setup frame transmitted by an R-TWT scheduling AP or R-TWT scheduled STA, the Restricted TWT Traffic Info Present subfield of the Broadcast TWT Info field (#12336)included in a Restricted TWT Parameter Set field shall be set to 1.